Big Rapids, Michigan

-Big Rapids is a city in the U.S. state of Michigan.
-The population was 10,601 at the 2010 census.
-It is the county seat of Mecosta County.
-The city is located within Big Rapids Township, but it is politically independent.
-Big Rapids is home of the main campus of Ferris State University, a four-year public university, well known for its College of Pharmacy and the Michigan College of Optometry, as well as its NCAA Division I hockey team, the Bulldogs, and their Division II football and basketball teams.
+Big Rapids is a city and the seat of government of Mecosta County, Michigan, United States.
+The population was 7,727 at the 2020 census, down from 10,601 in 2010.
+The city is surrounded by Big Rapids Charter Township but they are completely separate jurisdictions.
+Big Rapids is home of the main campus of Ferris State University, a four-year public university.